monacca1/nuggit/README.md

 ### nuggit reset
 - The nuggit reset command will unstage changes that have been "added".
-Staged changes are the changes that have been added using using `nuggit add`
+Staged changes are the changes that have been added using `nuggit add`
 - TO DO - implement the ability to reset without argument to reset ALL staged changes
 - TO DO - implement the ability to unstage a new file that has been added.
 This currently does not work.